felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 As a developer, or as a Terraform configuration admin, I will check in all my files to the GitHub repository.

-So when I'll make some change in the code and then push into GitHub repository. immediately CodePipeline will trigger,
+When we will make some change in the code and then push into GitHub repository. immediately CodePipeline will trigger,

 and it'll complete the source stage and then it will move to the deploy stage.In deploy stage, it is going to create